blairconrad/blairconrad.github.io/_posts/2010-11-10-growing-an-mvvm-framework-in-2003-part-ii-properties.md

 {% endhighlight %}

 <h2>Remarks</h2>
 Once the infrastructure was in place, I really started enjoying developing the application.
 It was very liberating to add a new event handler just by writing a method with the right name and signature.
-And even adding access to a new property wasn't so bad - writing the three lines of code to segregate the conversions and <code>.Value</code>s was worth it to keep the event handler bodies nice and clean.
+And even adding access to a new property wasn't so bad&mdash;writing the three lines of code to segregate the conversions and <code>.Value</code>s was worth it to keep the event handler bodies nice and clean.

 Next time, we'll see how the design affected the form of the application's unit tests.